SecuritahGuy/stock-advisor/README.md

 # Install dependencies
 pip install -r requirements.txt

+# If you encounter issues with pandas_ta, use this specific numpy version
+# pip install numpy==1.24.3

 # Set up environment variables
 cp .env.example .env
 # Edit .env with your preferred settings and email credentials